mgsloan/diagrams-ghci/README.markdown

 cabal install
 ```

-All of the code except src/Main.hs aren't mine and come from the following
-sources:

-  - Hint by Daniel Gorin.
-For some reason beyond me Hint builds / installs
-    yet refuses to be visible to GHC due to package issues.
-So for now it's
-    included.

-  - ActiveHs by Péter Diviánszky.
-This is included because you can't use
-    an application as a library!
-Also because of the Hint business.
+"src/ActiveHs/Simple.hs" is from ActiveHs by Péter Diviánszky.
+This is included because you can't use an application as a library!